-The good news is that there are a host of things that you can do that can support your bodies ability to heal , repair, and recover from traumatic brain injury.
+The good news is that there are a host of things that you can do that can support your body's ability to heal, repair, and recover from traumatic brain injury.

 Not only did billy suffer a brain injury but simultaneously he suffered a cervical spine injury.
-As we will discuss in this article, Upper Cervical spine injury can have a host of deleterious effects on your bodies ability to heal and repair.
-It is imperative that the upper cervical spine be corrected properly so the body can have maximum nervous system integrity to promote healing.
+As we will discuss in this article, Upper Cervical spine injury can have a host of deleterious effects on your body's ability to heal and repair.
+It is imperative that the upper cervical spine is corrected properly so the body can have maximum nervous system integrity to promote healing.

 The upper neck houses the most vital centers of the central nervous system, the brain stem.
-In fact, the brain stem is so important to your survival that it runs regulates and controls almost all function in your body that you are not consciously aware of.
-Dr. Mike Flanagan in his 17 page article titled “The role of the craniocervical junction in craniospinal hydrodynamics” eloquently and scientifically describes the cascade of devastating effects upper neck misalignment can have on human physiology.
+In fact, the brain stem is so important to your survival that it runs regulates and controls almost all functions in your body that you are not consciously aware of.
+Dr. Mike Flanagan in his 17-page article titled “The role of the craniocervical junction in craniospinal hydrodynamics” eloquently and scientifically describes the cascade of devastating effects upper neck misalignment can have on human physiology.

 If you are outside of the LOS ANGELES area and looking for a Blair Upper Cervical Chiropractor, you can call our office and we would be happy to help find you a qualified doctor in your area.